Dkshogun/RepostApp/README.md

 # RepostApp
-This is a test project for web development
+This is a test project for web development class